cnwalker/senegal/telecom.md

 # Telecommunications

-This page contains more information about the [Fiber Optic Cable System](#fiber-optics),
+This page contains more information about the [Fiber Optic Cable System](#fiber-optics), a specific investigation on how [cellular activity might be used to map poverty at high resolution](#cellular-and-poverty), and [brief history](#history) of telecom in Senegal to give the analysis context.

 ## Cellular and Poverty
 ![Senegal Cell Towers](./Resources/Telecom/Telecom_Maps/Cell_Towers_Senegal.png)